diegossl/project-manager-api/README.md

 # Project Manager with Sequelize and PostgreSQL

 A project manager to organize all the projects of a user, being able to add, retrieve, change and remove.
-Just as it is also possible to add and remove collaborators to projects
+Just as it is also possible to add and remove collaborators to projects.

 ## Setup